Food bank: United States

 Following the 2008 financial crisis, and the lasting inflation in the price of food that began in late 2006, there has been a further increase in the number of individuals requesting help from American and Canadian food banks.
 By 2012, according to Food Banks Canada, over 850,000 Canadians needed help from a food bank each month.
-For the United States, Gleaners Indiana Food bank reported in 2012 that there were then 50 million Americans struggling with food insecurity (about 1 in 6 of the population), with the number of individuals seeking help from food banks having increased by 46% since 2005.
+For the United States, Gleaners Food Bank of Indiana reported in 2012 that there were then 50 million Americans struggling with food insecurity (about 1 in 6 of the population), with the number of individuals seeking help from food banks having increased by 46% since 2005.
 According to a 2012 UCLA Center for Health Policy Research study, there has been a 40% increase in demand for Californian food banks since 2008, with married couples who both work sometimes requiring the aid of food banks.
 Dave Krepcho, Director of the Second Harvest Food Bank in Orlando, has said that college-educated professional couples have begun to turn to food pantries.

 By mid-2012, US food banks had expressed concerns about the expected difficulty in feeding the hungry over the coming months.
 Rapidly rising demand has been coinciding with higher food prices and with a decrease in donations, partly as the food industry is becoming more efficient and so has less mislabelled and other slightly defective food to give away.
 Also, there has been less surplus federal food on offer.
 Additionally, there have been recent decreases in government funding, and Congress has been debating possible further cuts, including potentially billions of dollars from the Supplemental Nutrition Assistance Program (food stamp program).
 In September 2012, Feeding America launched Hunger Action Month, with events planned all over the nation.
-Food banks and other agencies involved hoped to raise awareness that about one in six Americans are struggling with hunger and to get more Americans involved in helping out.
+Food banks and other involved agencies expected to raise awareness of the fact that approximately 16% of Americans are struggling with hunger, as well as to get more Americans involved in helping out.